alyssa-c-ruz/ex-repository-for-sccsny/README.md

 # ex-repository-for-sccsny

-Learning how to use GitHub from Vijay Ramesh at SCCS-NY conference
+Learning how to use GitHub from Vijay Ramesh at SCCS-NY conference.
+The repository was created to learn how we can edit the README.md